Colby-Frison/Homework-3/START_HERE.md

 ### Step 5: Test & Screenshot
 ```
-Follow the prompts, test all options, take screenshots!
+Follow the prompts, test all options, take screenshots
 See QUICK_START_GUIDE.md for exact test sequence
 ```